kaustavha/luvit-docs/doc/api/process.markdown

 ## process.uptime()

-Number of seconds Node.js has been running.
+Number of seconds luvit has been running.

 ## process.hrtime()